usmansbk/blog-draft/markdowns/redux.md

 title: Simply Redux
 published: false
 description: Understanding Redux by building a Todo simple app
-tags:
+tags: Redux, Design Patterns
 //cover_image: https://direct_url_to_image.jpg
 ---

-When you hear the word Redux, the next thing that comes to mind is probably React.
-But you don't need to know React to learn Redux.
+When you see the word Redux, the next thing that follows is probably React.
+But you don't need to know React in order to learn Redux.
 You can use Redux with any UI including basic HTML.
-Most people find Redux difficult because they don't understand what it's trying to solve, and how it iswas designed.
+Most people find Redux difficult because they don't understand what it's trying to solve, and how it was designed.

 Like all well designed libraries and frameworks, Redux too is a combination of design patterns.